 By 2020, Howard County is targeting a 60% recycling rate as required by State law and must report our progress annually to the Maryland Department of the Environment.
 The reporting process is simple and we now call it "Work Green Howard".

 All businesses can benefit financially, socially and environmentally from a successful recycling program.
-Follow these steps to start greening your business.
+Follow the steps below to start greening your business.

 A quick online search pulled up these collection options for businesses.
 You may want to search on your own to find your best fit.

 - Think before you print.
 If you must print, print double-sided

 - Donate unwanted items

 - Shred when REALLY needed Shredding paper cuts the paper fibers so that the paper cannot be recycled as many times.
 Only shred those documents that contain personal/confidential information and truly require shredding.
 This saves the paper fibers and saves you time at the shredder.

 - Renovating?
 Expanding?
 Moving?
 There are many resources for reusing and recycling office furniture, office supplies and Construction & Demolition debris.
 Here's an article about the benefits!
 Buy used, get rid of and refurbish old items: ReForm, Gerstel Office Furniture, Omega Trading Company or Schoenbauer.

 All of those recyclables you put in the recycling container need a market.
 Encourage your purchasing department to buy supplies that are made from recycled materials.
 Prices for items made from recycled material are usually very close, if not cheaper, than items made from virgin materials.

 The EPA's Office of Resource Conservation and Recovery (ORCR) announced the availability of an updated version of their targeted small business guide: “Managing Hazardous Waste: A Guide for Small Businesses.”